lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - The complete set of input data locations.
  - The complete set of output data locations.

-A SIMT "thread" is different because it is more of an abstract concept, as it contains incomplete instructions:
+A SIMT thread is different because it is more of an abstract concept, as it contains incomplete instructions:

  - The type of execution unit that should process the instruction.
  - The type of instruction that should be executed.